Table of Content

 - In the next step, it will ask you to configure the witness server which is used when we have asynchronous transfer with automatic failover.
 As we are implementing basic mirroring, we can skip that step by click on No and then Next as shown in the image.

 - At the next step.
 Now it will ask for some additional information related to the Principal server.
-In this step, we will be able to create the endpoint using SQL server objects that can and can easily communicate with each other over a single network.
+In this step, we will be able to create the endpoint (Communication medium used by principal and mirror servers) using two SQL server instance that can easily communicate with each other over a single network.
 The endpoint name is Mirroring and Listener Port is 5022 Information which is auto-populated so that you can cross-check and click on the Next button as shown in the image.

 - The Next step is to configure this Mirror Server Instance.
 Follow the steps shown below image.